Mike Zunino Player Props: Guardians vs. Nationals

 Mike Zunino At The Plate

-- Zunino is batting .308 with five doubles, a home run and six walks.
+- Zunino has five doubles, a home run and eight walks while batting .286.

-- In four of nine games this season (44.4%), Zunino has reached base safely via hit, and that includes multiple hits twice.
+- In four of 10 games this season (40.0%), Zunino has reached safely via hit, and that includes multiple hits twice.

-- Zunino has driven in a run in two games this year, with multiple runs batted in once.
+- Zunino has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.